There's been too many times in my life I looked at someone else and thought "man, they got it all figured out, what am I doing with my life?"

 It always felt like people around me had it all figured out.
 Looking back on it, that wasn't the case.

 We think about the times we missed out more than the ones we lived.
+This happens a lot in today's world.
 It's easy to look at someone else's Instagram and Facebook and think they're living it up while you're on a couch in sweats, pizza slice in one hand, scroll through pics with the other.

 Thing is, it goes the other way too - lots of people out and about at parties are thinking they want to be home on the couch, pint of ice cream and the only person asking you questions is Netflix - "are you still watching?"